-Wraparound is a planning process that follows a series of steps to help children and their families realize their hopes, dreams, and meet their family goals.
-This enables families to be free of child welfare and other systems involvement and increase skills to navigate community resources.
-The steps are outlined in more detail, as follows:
+Wraparound is a planning process that follows a series of steps to help children and their families realize their hopes and dreams, and meet their family goals.
+This enables families to be free of child welfare and other systems involvement, and their increase skills in navigating community resources.
+The steps are outlined in more detail: